In London, for example, 13% of the city’s workforce is black but only 3% of this community work in the tech industry.

 But this doesn’t mean we shouldn’t do it — quite the opposite in fact.

-In my work across the tech market, I’ve found that there is no shortage of desire to attract under-represented groups.
+In our work across the tech market, we’ve found that there is no shortage of desire to attract under-represented groups.
 That’s to be expected — rare is the business leader who doesn’t recognise the value of different perspectives and avoiding groupthink.
 But as the data attests, turning aspirations into reality is anything but straightforward.

 So what’s to be done?